If you don't want to turn on Automatic Downloads, you can download your past purchases from the iTunes Store, App Store

 - If you turn on Automatic Downloads on a Mac or PC running the latest version of iTunes, music, movies, and TV shows that you buy on your Apple TV automatically download to your computer.

 - Automatic Downloads for music and downloading past music, movie, or TV show purchases might not be available in all countries and regions.
 Find out if you can redownload purchases from iTunes in your country or region.

 - Automatic Downloads for movies and TV shows is only available through the latest version of iTunes.
 Automatic Downloads can't be turned on for video on iOS.

-- Apps don't download automatically to Apple TV (4th generation), but you can download or access past purchases from the iTunes Store or App Store on your device.
+- Apps don't download automatically to Apple TV 4K or Apple TV (4th generation), but you can download or access past purchases from the iTunes Store or App Store on your device.